kevinadhiguna/whatsapp_automation/README.md

 ![Rabbit MQ 1](https://raw.githubusercontent.com/mnkgrover08/whatsapp_automation/master/image-1.png)

-# Note: This is just an Experimental Demo which is not intended to voilate any Terms and Conditions of Whatsapp
+# Note: This is just an Experimental Demo which is not intended to violate any Terms and Conditions of Whatsapp